-The XMOS XS1-L6A-64-TQ128 is a powerful device that provides a simple design process and highly-flexible solution to many applications.
-The device consists of a single xCORE Tile, which comprises a flexible multicore microcontroller with tightly integrated I/O and on-chip memory.
-The processor runs mutiple tasks simultaneously using logical cores, each of which is guaranteed a slice of processing power and can execute computational code, control software and I/O interfaces.
+The XMOS XS1-L8A-128-QF124 is a powerful device that provides a simple design process and highly-flexible solution to many applications.
+The device consists of two xCORE Tiles, each comprising a flexible multicore microcontroller with tightly integrated I/O and on-chip memory.
+The processors run mutiple tasks simultaneously using logical cores, each of which is guaranteed a slice of processing power and can execute computational code, control software and I/O interfaces.
 Logical cores use channels to exchange data within a tile or across tiles.
-Multiple devices can be deployed and connected using an integrated switching network, enabling more resources to be added to a design.
+The tiles are connected via an integrated switch network, which uses a proprietary physical layer protocol, and which can also be used to add additional resources to a design.
 The I/O pins are driven using intelligent ports that can serialize data, interpret strobe signals and wait for scheduled times or events, making the device ideal for real-time control applications.